 Conditions of carriage:

-Permitted in checked baggage only – stoves and containers must be completely drained of all liquid fuel and action has been taken to nullify the danger.
+Permitted in checked baggage only.
+Stoves and their fuel containers must be completely drained of all liquid fuel and action has been taken to nullify the danger.

-Note: This exception is NOT applicable to items with internal combustion engines such as chain saws, brushcutters and/or lawnmowers.
+Note: This exception is NOT applicable to petrol powered items with internal combustion engines such as chain saws, brush cutters, generators and/or lawnmowers.
 These items are not permitted for carriage either new or used.

-Equipment such as drones, power tools and portable electronic devices such as laptops and cameras powered by batteries may be dangerous if NOT carried in an appropriate manner.
+Bikes, scooters and skateboards powered by batteries may be dangerous if NOT carried in the appropriate manner.

 Permitted as carry-on or checked baggage.
-Limited to cylinders of carbon dioxide (CO2) or other suitable gas in Division 2.2 without a subsidiary risk;
+Limited to cartridges of carbon dioxide (CO2) or other suitable gas in Division 2.2 without a subsidiary hazard;

-Self-inflating safety device such as a life-jacket or vest:
+A self-inflating personal safety device, intended to be worn by a person, such as a life-jacket or vest: